Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Clinical research comparing GHRP-2 and GHRP-6 reveals important differences in their growth hormone stimulating capabilities and response patterns.
 Multiple controlled studies have evaluated these peptides head-to-head, providing clear data on their relative efficacy.

-The landmark study by Penalva et al. (Journal of Clinical Endocrinology & Metabolism, 2008) compared GH responses between GHRP-2 and GHRP-6 in 24 healthy adults.
+The phase 3 study by Penalva et al. (Journal of Clinical Endocrinology & Metabolism, 2008) compared GH responses between GHRP-2 and GHRP-6 in 24 healthy adults.
 Participants received 1 mcg/kg of each peptide in randomized, crossover fashion.
 GHRP-2 produced peak GH levels of 18.4 ± 3.2 ng/mL, while GHRP-6 achieved 16.8 ± 2.9 ng/mL.
-Though both peptides significantly elevated GH above baseline (p<0.001), GHRP-2 showed more consistent individual responses with less variability between subjects.
+Though both peptides significantly increased GH above baseline (p<0.001), GHRP-2 showed more consistent individual responses with less variability between subjects.

 Dose-response relationships differ between the two peptides.
 Research by Ghigo et al. (Hormone Research, 1994) evaluated escalating doses from 0.5 to 2.0 mcg/kg in growth hormone deficient adults.
 GHRP-2 demonstrated linear dose-response characteristics up to 1.5 mcg/kg, beyond which additional increases yielded diminishing returns.
 GHRP-6 showed optimal responses at 1.0 mcg/kg, with higher doses producing more side effects without proportional GH increases.